MicrosoftDocs/cpp-docs.it-it/docs/standard-library/function-class.md

 ### <a name="parameters"></a>Parametri

-`right` Oggetto funzione da scambiare con.
+*a destra* da scambiare con l'oggetto function.

 ### <a name="remarks"></a>Note

-La funzione membro scambia gli oggetti di destinazione tra `*this` e `right`.
+La funzione membro Scambia gli oggetti di destinazione tra `*this` e *destro*.
 Esegue tale operazione in un tempo costante e non genera eccezioni.

 ### <a name="example"></a>Esempio